By: Elise Crane, originally published in January, 2018

 Goggles - Some triathletes like clear goggles but I prefer tinted; you don’t see much below the surface anyway and tinted goggles reduce the glare of the sun on the water.

-Ear plugs – I find wax ear plugs add a bit of extra insulation and reduce the distraction of water in my ears.
+Ear plugs – I find wax ear plugs add a bit of extra insulation and reduce the distraction of water in your ears.

 So get out there and give it a shot!
 Escape the confines of the pool and embrace the freedom of open water.
 If you practice at all before race day, you’ll be way ahead of where I was for my first tri!